ranaswe2/Entertainment-Rental-Shop/README.md

 #### Search Product

-* Select a category and enter search text
+* Select a category and enter search text</br>
-* Click the product image to view product details
+* Click the product image to view product details</br>
-* Click 'Take a loan' button
+* Click 'Take a loan' button for taking loan</br>
+* Click 'Add to Cart' to reserve the product for future loan</br>
 ![ERS](/images/user_search.png "ERS") </br>

 #### Loan Request